 20. Aosta Valley

 Aosta Valley is the northernmost region in Italy on the border of France.
 It also happens to be the smallest and highest in terms of elevation, with a mountainous landscape.
 It’s a haven for ski enthusiasts and hikers alike, with tons of natural areas to explore.
-The region is also famous for its cheese and risotto, perfect to pair with the area’s many wines.
+This Italian wine region is also famous for its cheese and risotto, perfect to pair with the area’s many wines.

 Varietals: nebbiolo, pinot noir, petit rouge